voltlog/VoltHub7/README.md

 # VoltHub7
-This respository will hold the HW design files for the VoltHub7 project
+This respository will hold the HW design files for the VoltHub7 project.
+More details on youtube in Voltlog #475.